felix-seifert/Distributed-AI---GAMA-Assignments/Project/README.md

 Even though this Reinforcement Learning module is a simple process, the choice of the maximum value of `probabilitiesAfterPerturbation` grants to ConcertHalls the capability to follow the best music trends.
 For example, if a money value is introduced in the system with a continuous and equal distribution among the agents, this algorithm will be able to maximize the revenues.

-In Reinforcement Learning language:
 The ConcertHall start without knownledge of its environment.
 It interacts throgh time with PartyLovers while they ask for information about the concert.
-Everytime there's an interaction, the ConcertHall formulate a new probability distribution of what's the best choice for the next concert.
+Everytime there's an interaction, the ConcertHall formulate a new probability distribution of what's the best choice for the next concert based on its knowledge of the environment.
 Then, it applies the action of starting the concert with the selected musicGenre.
 The increase in number of people satisfied with this choice is technically the reward we can convert into revenue.

 Even tough movement is not included in the RL implementation, it's possible to imagine the trend as a point that has to be followed by the ConcertHall.
 This algorithm allows the ConcertHalls to continuously follow the music tastes through the random variation of the PartyLovers tastes.

 ## Simulation

 <img src="https://user-images.githubusercontent.com/36768662/102285280-4ac2db00-3f36-11eb-9fcf-31d15cc2a628.gif">

+In this chart is shown the starting point of the ConcertHall knowledge.
+Each new musicGenre is added to the chart.
+The section with higher area will be the choice for the next concert.
+Few seconds before the ending of the GIF it's possible to see a variation of speed, due to the higher number of tokens taken into consideration for the choice.

 <img src="https://user-images.githubusercontent.com/36768662/102285283-4b5b7180-3f36-11eb-9458-2ef8e1d5b77b.gif">
+The variation of `changeMusicTasteThreshold` can perturbate the randomness of music tastes of the PartyLovers.
+Even at the fastest speed of variation (`changeMusicTasteThreshold = 0`), the algorithm is able to perform a good choice in terms of reward.
+If the value of `changeMusicTasteThreshold` is set to 100, the variation of music tastes from PartyLover will stop, and so will the ConcertHall choices.